JorisJoBo/treedentifier/readme.md

 # Treedentifier
 This project will be about an AI solution which will be capable of recognizing tree species.
-The solution will learn what the characteristics of a specific specie based on training data that was provided earlier on.
+The solution will learn what the characteristics of a specific species based on training data that was provided earlier on.
 We will use LIDAR data of the Netherlands to train our algorithm.